Frederik Andersen’s fine play not enough to save Leafs from Rangers

 The Leafs did play better in the last half of the game but the Rangers tied the score midway through the third period on a goal by J.T.
 Miller.
 The Leafs almost regained the lead with 1:40 left in the third but Morgan Rielly’s shot hit the post.

 Unlike Tuesday’s 5-4 overtime win over the Winnipeg Jets when the Leafs outplayed them by a wide margin but spent most of the night scrambling from behind, it was the Leafs who managed to hang on to a lead (1-0) after two periods despite being dominated by the Rangers.
 The difference was Andersen, who was nothing short of spectacular in the first 40 minutes, especially in the first period when the Leafs were outshot 14-9.
 Then he was outstanding in overtime, too, as the Rangers had the most scoring chances in that period, as well, although Lundqvist had to stop Leo Komarov and Auston Matthews on back-to-back breakaways in the final minute.
+But just after that, Andersen stoned Rangers forward Rick Nash, who was alone in front of the Leafs net.

+“[Andersen] did everything for us,” Babcock said.
+“It would have been nice to score come goals for him.”

 Andersen was the subject of much hand-wringing of late, as the excellence he showed in November and December dribbled away in February.
 In nine starts since Jan.
 31, Andersen had an embarrassing .878 save percentage going into the Ranger game.